Open NowNon-Profit2026-27

 - Applicant must be an eligible entity type.

-- If applying as a trustee on behalf of a trust, the trustee must be an eligible entity type.
+- Trustees applying on behalf of a trust must themselves have an eligible entity type.

 - Consortia are permitted if there is a lead organisation that is solely accountable to the Commonwealth and is an eligible entity.

-- Eligible organisations may partner with ineligible organisations in a consortium, except organisations listed as non-compliant under the National Redress Scheme, Workplace Gender Equality Agency, NDIS Commission compliance action, or subject to a banning order under the National Disability Insurance Scheme Act 2013.
+- Consortia may include ineligible organisations except those on the National Redress Scheme non-joined list, the Workplace Gender Equality Agency non-compliant list, the NDIS Commission compliance action list, or organisations subject to a banning order under the National Disability Insurance Scheme Act 2013.

 3